biodavidjm/dictyconference/README.md

 * database.
 They don’t use `bcdatabase` anymore.
 Instead, they now use [Confluence](https://confluence.nubic.northwestern.edu/dashboard.action).

 * Deployment.
 Nubic uses the `gem [capistrano](https://rubygems.org/gems/capistrano)`.
 This gem takes care of the deployment itself.
-For example, it creates the current version of the web and reorganize the structure of the folder to keep the old versions
+For example, it creates the current version of the web and reorganize the structure of the folder to keep the old versions. `dictyconference` is not using this option yet.
+IN the meantime, a simple rsync is made with the servers.
+* Refresh.
+After sync to staging and prod, a `touch tmp/restart.txt` might be necessary.

 <a name="oldconfig"/>
 ## Old configuration